1. Our terms

 4.8.
-Interest and costs.
-We will charge you interest at 4% above HSBC’s base rate on all overdue amounts.
+Interest on overdue amounts.
+We will charge you interest on all overdue amounts in accordance with the Late Payment of Commercial Debts (Interest) Act 1998.
 We trust not, but if we ever need to incur costs in recovering unpaid amounts, you agree to pay our costs in full.

 4.9.
 Payment from money we hold.
 If we hold any money for you, we may use it to settle anything you owe us, even if you tell us not to.

 4.10.
 Retention.
 Until all payments due to us have been made, we may keep your property and documents.
 We may also keep your funds up to the amount of your unpaid bills and any work in progress plus (if the funds in client account are in a different currency from our invoice) an extra 25% of the amount owed to us in case the exchange rate moves against us.